-- arping ping <address> on device <interface> by ARP packets, using source address <source>. - brctl manually manipulate Ethernet bridge properties when the WebMux[TM] is in Transparent Mode. - ethtool allows you to display the status or manipulate the settings of the Ethernet hardware. - factory_reset reset WebMux[TM] settings to original settings, clear all current setting. - getallsettings save all WebMux[TM] settings from WebMux[TM] to your PC getconfig save all farm/server settings from WebMux[TM] to your PC - ifcfg-eth In Out-of-Path mode, you can use this command to set a reboot permanent IP address on the "Internet" port (ethf0). - ifconfig display and configure a network interface(s)
+- arping ping <address> on device <interface> by ARP packets, using source address <source>. - brctl manually manipulate Ethernet bridge properties when the WebMux[TM] is in Transparent Mode. - ethtool allows you to display the status or manipulate the settings of the Ethernet hardware. - factory_reset reset WebMux[TM] settings to original settings, clear all current setting.

+getallsettings - save all WebMux[TM] settings from WebMux[TM] to your PC getconfig - save all farm/server settings from WebMuxTM to your PC ifcfg-eth - In Out-of-Path mode, you can use this command to set a reboot permanent IP address on the "Internet" port (ethf0).
+See Appendix 10 for details.

+ifconfig - display and configure a network interface(s)